-James Spann Chief Meteorologist for ABC 33/40 from Birmingham, Alabama
+James Spann, Chief Meteorologist for ABC 33/40 from Birmingham, Alabama

-James has served as the Chief Meteorologist for ABC 33/40 for 22 years and can be seen weeknights at 4, 5, 6, and 10 o’clock.
+James has served as the Chief Meteorologist for ABC 33/40 for 22 years and can be seen on weeknights at 4, 5, 6, and 10 o’clock.
 In all, James has been a television weather anchor for 40 years.

 One is national “Broadcaster of the Year” by the National Weather Association, which he accepted in September 2012.
 According to the NWA, James was selected to receive the award “For his passionate dedication to serving the Central Alabama community with critical weather information for over thirty years, especially during the deadly April 27, 2011 tornado outbreak.”